-Cauda Equina Society join SIA to better support people affected by spinal cord injury
+Cauda Equina UK join SIA to better support people affected by spinal cord injury

 Cauda Equina Syndrome UK (CES UK) the leading UK charity supporting people living with Cauda Equina Syndrome, a debilitating spinal condition is today joining Spinal Injuries Association.
 The landmark move will help the many thousands of people living with CES in the UK to better access wider-ranging services and support that can save lives.